 There have been so many people that have sent me notes, texts, emails, or who have called me to let me know that they care and that they are praying for me.
 Our beloved church family has even been bringing us delicious meals.
 This we appreciate greatly, and I believe that it is these prayers that have helped me have such profound peace through all of this.

 But I must confess something.
 This week there were a few days where the peace of God seemed to elude me.
 There was a medical test that was supposed to give us some answers.
-Yet even in that test, multiple doctors said exact opposite things, and when we came home I cried.
+Yet even in that test, multiple doctors said exact opposite things, and we came home and I cried.
 Not for just a moment, but for a long time.
-I guess young folks these days would say that I, “ugly cried”—or something like that.
+I guess young folks these days would say that I “ugly cried”—or something like that.

 Hebrews 13:5 reminds us that God says, “Never will I leave you; never will I forsake you.”
 In Matthew 28:20, Jesus tells his disciples, “Surely I am with you always, to the very end of the age.”
 God promises to be with us.
 Yet in those days this week, I did not feel peace, nor did I feel like God was near.
 Please don’t get me wrong.
 I know that God was there with me.
 And in those moments I knew it; it was just that I didn’t feel it.
 All I could do was to do my best to cling to the truth of those verses, believing them to be true even when I couldn’t see them at work.
 I advise people to do this all the time, and while I have had to cling to truth in the midst of hardship before, I don’t know if it gets any easier over time.
-I think we always have to make the hard choice to trust God when it feels like we are sinking.
+I think we always have make the hard choice to trust God when it feels like we are sinking.

 Earlier this morning I was listening to music; my phone was on shuffle mode.
 Then one song came on that stopped me in my tracks.
 It was as if it was both addressing my failures and also putting words to what my heart needed to express, all at the same time.